Arif627683/Payment---BlogAPI---ShopingCart/Shoping-Cart/Shoping-Cart-master/README.md

 # Shoping

 Hey and welcome to this Python Django tutorial series.
-My name is Prosenjit Kumar and I will be taking you through the various aspect of building a shopping cart application using Django 2.1.3 web framework and Python 3.7.1
+My name is Arifuzzaman and I will be taking you through the various aspect of building a shopping cart application using Django 2.1.3 web framework and Python 3.7.1